-SYLLABUS Frontal teaching Hrs Description of the main field crop cultivation systems in relation to the environment, to the 6 available resources and the use of auxiliary inputs.
+Hrs Frontal teaching 1 Introduction to the course: educational objectives, organization of the lessons and of the final examination, suggested bibliography.
+4 Description of the main field crop cultivation systems in relation to the environment, to the available resources and the use of auxiliary inputs.
 Conventional, organic, integrated, biodynamic agricultural systems: technical and regulatory aspects.
 Smart agriculture.
-Preservation and valorization of the field crop biodiversity: landraces; conservation varieties, 6 traditional and typical products.
+4 Preservation and valorization of the field crop biodiversity: landraces; conservation varieties, traditional and typical products.
 Quality brands (PGI, PDO, Slow food presidia, etc.): control and certification.
 2 Cereal crops: cereals types, origin, classification and taxonomy, economics, statistics and intended uses.
-Morphology, chemistry and biochemistry of the caryopsis.
+Notes on the morpho-physiological, chemical and organoleptic characteristics of cereal production and on the biological cycle.
 Post-harvest management of yield grain.
-Wheats: taxonomic classification, economic importance, and destination of productions.
-Major 12 classifications of consumer products and their end-use requirements.
+10 Wheats: taxonomic classification, economic importance, and destination of productions.
 Structure, chemistry and biochemistry of kernel: grain proteins, structure and functional properties of gluten, starch and other carbohydrates, lipids, micronutrients and phytochemicals in wheat grain.
+Major classifications of consumer products and their end-use requirements.
 Technological quality, nutritional and healthy.
 Quality analysis of the grain and of the primary and secondary processing products.
-Genotype-environment interaction; sicilian old durum wheat genotypes and traditional products.
-3 Malting barley: taxonomic classification, morpho-physiology, and biochemistry of malting barley.
+Genotype-environment interaction; Sicilian old durum wheat genotypes and traditional products.
+4 Malting barley: taxonomic classification, morpho-physiology, and biochemistry of malting barley.
 Physiology and biochemistry of germination in barley.
 Malting technology and use of malt.
 Properties of grain with regard to its maltability: malting barley quality, malt quality for brewing; quality analysis of malting barley and its malts.
-3 Corn: origins, taxonomic classification, economic importance, and uses.
+4 Corn: origins, taxonomic classification, economic importance, and uses.
 Development, structure, and composition of the kernel.
 Harvesting and postharvest management.
 Dry and wet milling processes, products, and applications.
 Nutritional properties, and feeding value of corn and its byproducts.
 Composition, processing, and food uses of flour, oil and corn starch.
-Rice: origins, taxonomic classification, economic importance, and uses.
-Area of cultivation, 3 developmental biology, and genetic improvement of rice.
-Varieties origin and their classification.
+4 Rice: origins, taxonomic classification, economic importance, and uses.
+Area of cultivation, developmental biology, and genetic improvement of rice.
+Quality and commercial classification of rice.
 Harvesting, and postharvest management of paddy: cleaning, drying, dehulling, milling, and storage.
 Parboiling process.
 The rice grain and its gross composition.
 Nutritional properties of rice and rice bran.
 Food, feed and industrial uses of rice and its derivatives.
-3 Minor cereal grains (oats, rye, triticale, tritordeum, sorghum, millet), and pseudocereals (buckwheat, guinoa): taxonomy, economics, statistics, and uses.
+3 Minor cereal grains (oats, rye, triticale, tritordeum, sorghum, millet), and pseudocereals (buckwheat, quinoa): taxonomy, economics, statistics, and uses.
 Harvesting and postharvest management.
 Nutritional properties and utilization in food, feed and industrial of grain and its derivatives.
 5 Pulses: origins, taxonomic classification, economic importance, and destination of productions.
 Description, development, structure, and composition of the pulses.
 Nutritional and anti-nutritional properties and utilization of legumes in food, feed and agri-food industries.
-Genotypeenvironment interaction and local products.
+Genotype-environment interaction and local products.
 Major legumes in the Mediterranean area (fava and chickpea, field pea, grasspea and lentil, beans and lupins).

-Oil crops (soybean, sunflower, rapeseed): taxonomy, economic importance, and destination of
+4 Oil crops (soybean, sunflower, rapeseed): taxonomy, economic importance, and destination of productions.
+Nutritional and anti-nutritional properties and utilization in food, feed and industrial.

-Analytical determination of the main quality parameters on cereal grains and grain flours.
+Hrs Workshops 10 Analytical determination of the main quality parameters on cereal grains and grain flours.
 Milling and extraction of semolina.
 Rheological parameters of semolina dough of durum wheat.
-Hrs Others 4 Guided visits to agri-food companies specialized in the production, storage and processing of raw materials (cereals and pulses crops).
+If it is not possible to carry out the foreseen practical activities, videos will be offered on the topics covered in the course.
+Hrs Others 5 Guided visits to agri-food companies specialized in the production, storage and processing of raw materials (cereals and pulses crops).